 The Boot ROM 916 is an on-chip read only memory that provides the initial boot code for the CPU.
-The Boot ROM is 1kbyte metal mask programmable ROM.
+The Boot ROM is 1 kbyte metal mask programmable ROM.

 The address location of the beginning of the boot ROM 916 is consistent with the Intel 8086 specification for reset vectors.
 When reset occurs, the processor begins execution of the code found in ROM which is a program that loads further code from the SEEPROM located off-chip.
-Further details on execution of the ROM code may be found in the previously referenced PCT Patent Application corresponding to Docket No. WOP-1075-A.
+Further details on execution of the ROM code may be found in the previously referenced U.S. Patent Application Ser.
+No. 09/768,045.